-- (a) Outstation ID; - (b) Demand Values as defined in clause 4.1.2 for main and check Meters - (c) cumulative measured quantities as defined in clause 4.1.1 for main and check Meters; - (d) Maximum Demand (MD) for MW or MVA per programmable charging period i.e. monthly, statistical review period; - (e) multi-rate cumulative Active Energy as specified by Registrant. - (f) the measurement transformer ratios, where appropriate; - (g) the measurement transformer error correction factor and/or system loss factor, where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation;

-- (h) alarm indications; and

-- (i) Outstation time and date.

-- (ii) Level 2 Password for:-

-- (a) corrections to the time and/or date; and

-- (b) resetting of the MD.

-- (iii) Level 3 Password for:-
+- (a) Outstation ID; - (b) Demand Values as defined in clause 4.1.2 for main and check Meters; - (c) cumulative measured quantities as defined in clause 4.1.1 for main and check Meters; - (d) Maximum Demand (MD) for MW or MVA per programmable charging period i.e. monthly, statistical review period; - (e) multi-rate cumulative Active Energy as specified by Registrant; - (f) multi-rate cumulative Active Energy as specified by the Registrant(s); - (g) the measurement transformer ratios, where appropriate (see clause 5.3); - the measurement transformer error correction factor and/or system loss factor, where this is a constant factor applied to the entire dynamic range of the Meter and the Meter is combined with the display and/or Outstation; - (i) alarm indications; and - (i) Outstation time and date. - (ii) Level 2 Password for:- - (a) corrections to the time and/or date; and - (b) resetting of the MD. - (iii) Level 3 Password for:-

-Programming of :-
+Programming of:-